Franco Mormando

 Franco Mormando (born 17 August 1955) is a historian, university professor, and author, focusing on the art, literature, and religious culture of Italy from the late Medieval period to the Baroque.
-His principal publications have been on fifteenth-century preacher Bernardino of Siena and Baroque artist Gian Lorenzo Bernini, with other notable contributions to the study of the artist Caravaggio and the bubonic plague.
+His principal publications have been on fifteenth-century preacher Bernardino of Siena and Baroque artist Gian Lorenzo Bernini, with other notable contributions to the study of the artist Caravaggio, the bubonic plague and Jesuit history.

 Early life and education

 Mormando was born and raised in New York City, in Manhattan's Lower East Side, of Italian immigrant parents.
 His undergraduate education was at Columbia University, where he was a John Jay National Scholar, receiving his B.A.
 (1977) summa cum laude and Phi Beta Kappa.
 At Columbia, he also received the Bigongiari Award for Excellence in Italian Studies.
 From Columbia, he went on to Harvard University, where he received both his M.A.
 (1979) and Ph.D.
 (1983) in Italian literature, with a dissertation on The Vernacular Sermons of Bernardino of Siena, OFM (1380-1444): A Literary Analysis.
 While at Harvard, he received the "Travel-Study Prize for Excellence in Teaching", from the Department of Romance Languages (May 1980) and the "Certificate of Distinction in Teaching" from the University Committee on Undergraduate Education" (December 1983).

 After graduating from Harvard, Mormando entered the Jesuit Order, where he furthered his education in the form of a two-year, non-degree study of philosophy (Biennio di Filosofia) at the Pontifical Gregorian University in Rome, Italy, and a five-year program at the Jesuit School of Theology at Berkeley, California, receiving a Master's of Divinity (1992) and the S.T.L. (or Licentiate of Sacred Theology, a pontifical degree) in Church History (1994).
 Mormando was ordained a priest in the Jesuit order but left the Society and the priesthood in 2002.

 After his studies in Berkeley, Mormando obtained (July 1994) a full-time tenure-track position in the Department of Romance Languages and Literatures at Boston College, where he has been since, now at the rank of full professor, and where he also serves as the department's chairperson.
 He also holds an affiliate position in the university's History Department.

 A popular lecturer on Italian art to general audiences, Mormando has made presentations at the Metropolitan Museum and Frick Museum of New York; Museum of Fine Arts, Boston; National Gallery of Art, Washington, D.C.; Galleria Borghese, Rome; Kimbell Art Museum, Fort Worth, Texas; Phoenix Art Museum; Istituto Italiano di Cultura (San Francisco); Italian Embassy in Washington, D.C.; and Harvard and Yale Universities.

 On October 12, 2005, he was awarded the title of Cavaliere (Knight) in the honorary Order of the Star of Italy, conferred by the President of Italy in recognition of achievement in the promotion of Italian language and culture.